Skip to Content

 Titanic vs Modern Cruise Ships – Height Comparison

-The main way that modern cruise ships are able to be so much larger than the Titanic is because they are so much higher.
+Modern cruise ships can be so much larger than the Titanic because they are so much higher.

 Cruise ShipNumber of Passenger Decks